GreyHound87/loan-form-app/README.md

 During development, I used ready-made Ant Design components to speed up development.

 The maximum width of the layout is 1280px.
 At higher resolutions, dynamic indents appear to the left and right of the layout, the layout itself is always in the center.

+Redux Toolkit is used to manage state, simplify code, organize and scale the application.